 Tuition fees vary, depending on whether or not one is a South Carolina resident.
-In 2011-2012, tuition for a South Carolina resident enrolled full-time (12 hours or more) in a graduate program is \$5458 per semester.
-Resident tuition for part-time enrollment (fewer than 12 hours) is \$455 per credit hour.
-Tuition for full-time graduate non-residents is \$11722 per semester.
+In 2017-2018, tuition for a South Carolina resident enrolled full-time (12 hours or more) in a graduate program was \$6,627 per semester.
+Resident tuition for part-time enrollment (fewer than 12 hours) was \$552.25 per credit hour.
+Tuition for full-time graduate non-residents was \$14,184 per semester.
 Students holding Graduate Assistantships are assessed at the in-state rate, regardless of residency status.
 Graduate Assistants normally receive financial assistance with their tuition in the form of a tuition supplement (see Teaching and Graduate Assistantships below).
-Every new graduate student, and every student seeking to transfer to another program, must pay a non-refundable application fee (\$50 in 2011-2012).
-Foreign students must pay a one-time International Student Enrollment Fee (\$500 in 2011-2012).
-All students are charged a one-time Matriculation fee (\$50).
-All students must pay a Technology fee (\$200 per semester if enrolled fulltime, otherwise \$17 per credit hour) and a fee for use of the Thomson Student Health Center (\$169 per semester).
+Every new graduate student, and every student seeking to transfer to another program, must pay a non-refundable application fee (\$50 in 2017-2018).
+Foreign students must pay a one-time International Student Enrollment Fee (\$750 in 2017-2018).
+All students are charged a one-time Matriculation fee (\$80).
+All students must pay a Technology fee (\$200 per semester if enrolled fulltime, otherwise \$17 per credit hour) and a fee for use of the Thomson Student Health Center (\$184 per semester).
 There are also optional fees, such as the athletic event fee (\$86 per semester).
-A complete schedule of fees and details about how to determine residency status are available on the web site for the USC Bursar's Office.
+A complete schedule of fees and details about how to determine residency status are available on the web site for the USC Bursar's Office (http://sc.edu/bursar/fees.shtml).

 The University requires that all graduate assistants, full-time graduate students, and international students have health insurance coverage.
 Students will be automatically enrolled in the university student health insurance plan, and premiums will be charged to their tuition accounts.
 To waive these charges, students must produce proof of alternative health insurance coverage.
 This waiver must be completed online through the Health Center's web site before the waiver deadline date.
-The annual premium for the default university insurance plan in 2011-2012 is \$1400.
+The annual premium for the default university insurance plan in 2017-2018 was \$2,020.
 This will be billed in two installments, the first for Fall and second for Spring and Summer.
 The Graduate School in the past has subsidized some of this cost, depending on budgetary contingencies in any given academic year.
-In 2011-2012 that subsidy is \$275.
+In 2017-2018 that subsidy was \$500.

-Graduate students may be nominated by the Department for a Graduate School Fellowship, for a Graduate School Research Assistantship, for a Graduate Incentive Fellowship, or for one of the USC Educational Foundation fellowships administered by the Graduate School.
+Graduate students may be nominated by the Department for a Graduate School Fellowship, the Dean's Dissertation Fellowship, and for some other Fellowships.
 Students must be enrolled at least half-time during the tenure of any of these awards.
 Final awards are determined by special University committees.
 Only in-coming students are eligible for some of these fellowships, as they are designed to attract top quality students to the University.